AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/configurations/aem-hosts.md

     }

     @Override
-    public Drawable getDrawable(String path) {
+    public Drawable getDrawable(String dynamicUrl) {
-        // Get the image data from the cache using the path as the key Drawable drawable = drawablesByPath.get(path);
+        // Get the image data from the cache using the dynamicUrl as the key return drawablesByPath.get(dynamicUrl);
-        return drawable;
     }
 }
 ```

 #### Android&trade; view

-The Android&trade; view gets the image data by way of the `RemoteImagesCache` using the `_path` value from the GraphQL response.
+The Android&trade; view gets the image data by way of the `RemoteImagesCache` using the `_dynamicUrl` value from the GraphQL response.

 + `app/src/main/java/com/adobe/wknd/androidapp/AdventureDetailFragment.java`